btfranklin/pickled_pipeline/README.md

     return user_text
 ```

-By default, the checkpoint name is the name of the function being decorated.
+By default, the checkpoint name is the fully qualified function name (`module.qualname`), which includes class or outer function names to reduce collisions.
+When running a script directly, the module portion will be `__main__`.
 If you wish to specify a custom name, you can pass it as an argument:

 ```python
 @cache.checkpoint(name="custom_checkpoint_name")